bboyatwork/art_brok_dotCom/_videos/2015-11-13-deep-wealth-breakout-session-recap.md

 tags:
 - deep wealth
 ---

-<iframe allowfullscreen="" frameborder="0" height="281" src="https://www.youtube.com/embed/T4uGdpge_Vw" width="500"></iframe><p>At the Impact Economy Summit we had a breakout group exploring the concept of Deep Wealth that I had presented briefly.
-This is a brief report back.</p>
+At the Impact Economy Summit we had a breakout group exploring the concept of Deep Wealth that I had presented briefly.
+This is a brief report back.

+<iframe allowfullscreen="" frameborder="0" height="281" src="https://www.youtube.com/embed/T4uGdpge_Vw" width="500"></iframe>